 I’ve touched upon it here while walking you through how automation can move passive talent into your active pipeline, but it bears mentioning directly: automating these messages and workflows to confirm and update data amplifies the ROI of your ATS.

 Keeping costs down and productivity up is always important, but both especially important right now.
-Your ATS is probably the #1 tech spend in your staffing firm, so anything that can help you get more, better value from that investment is probably going to be welcomed with open arms.
+Your ATS is probably the #1 tech spend in your company, so anything that can help you get more, better value from that investment is probably going to be welcomed with open arms.

 It’s especially true when you consider that the same tech investment can also help your human capital get more, better work done.